Yerba Mate Tea Bag Cocktails to Try

 Antioxidants Higher polyphenols Moderate levels

-Cholesterol Impact Lowers LDL Neutral
+Cholesterol Impact May lower LDL Neutral or raises LDL

 Conclusion